floogulinc/go-bakery/README.md

 # go-bakery

-To install, clone the repo or run:
+To get the project, clone the repo or run:
 ```
 go get github.com/floogulinc/go-bakery
 ```